Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_beast.md

 5. Compare different site models (by calculating the Bayes Factor)

+###Before BEAST: Model Selection
+A good idea before running Beauti/BEAST is to run a Model Selection program such as modelgenerator or jmodeltest.
+These will suggest a site model that best fits with your data, and other parameters that can be used as priors in BEAST (e.g. the proportion of invariant sites; the parameters of the gamma distribution; kappa, the transition/transversion rate ratio).

 ###Data Format
-BEAST accepts the .nexus format.
+To prepare the BEAST input file (.xml), you must first use Beauti.
+The input to Beauti is the .nexus format.
 The ASSUMPTIONS block allows you to define partitions (and other details).
 This looks like:

 	#NEXUS